Best Intellectual Property Attorney in Dallas Texas

 The best intellectual property attorney in Dallas depends on your budget, IP needs, and business size.
-Dallas is home to both large global firms and focused boutiques.
-Some charge undisclosed hourly rates.
-Others offer flat-fee pricing starting at $1,175 for trademarks and $1,500 for provisional patents.
+Dallas, Texas is home to both large global firms and focused boutiques.
+Some charge undisclosed hourly rates and others offer a flat-fee pricing ranging from $1,000 to $10,000+.

 Leavitt & Eldredge stands out for transparent flat-fee pricing and free consultations.
 They serve individual inventors, startups, and small businesses alongside large entities.
-Their attorneys hold 30+ years of combined experience and 550+ five-star client reviews.
+Their attorneys hold 30+ years of combined of extensive experience and 550+ five-star reviews.
+They also serve the Dallas, Texas region.

 | Category | Leavitt & Eldredge | Fish & Richardson | Jackson Walker | Klemchuk | Carstens, Allen & Gourley |